google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

      example if customer ordered two items and you want to refund the amount for only one item) then you will need to log in to your Google Checkout merchant account and process the partial refund.
-Google will automatically change the order status in OSC admin to "Google_Refunded" or "Google_Shipped and Refunded", and you won't have to change the state in the OSC admin.
+Google will automatically change the order status in osCommerce admin console to "Google_Refunded" or "Google_Shipped and Refunded", and you won't have to change the state in the osCommerce admin console.

   d.
 To reiterate: you should never need to manually change the order state
      to "Google_Refunded" or "Google_Shipped and Refunded."
 These states are